tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/cryptographic-fundamentals.md

 <ExpansionPanel title="Digital signatures and certificate authority">

-The concept of **digital signatures** is simple: if a given message is first hashed and then encrypted by a private key, you can verify the signature by decrypting it with the corresponding public key. <!--ANDREW: next sentence isn't clear to me-->Hashing the message avoids the creation of signatures by mixing the messages and corresponding signatures.<!--ANDREW: "avoids signatures...corresponding signatures"?--> This way, you know that the sender has the private key to the given public key.
+The concept of **digital signatures** is simple: if a given message is first hashed and then encrypted by a private key, you can verify the signature by decrypting it with the corresponding public key.
+Hashing the message avoids the creation of signatures by mixing the messages and corresponding signatures.
+This way, you know that the sender has the private key to the given public key.
 However, this is not truly an identification.

-It is time for a **certification authority (CA)**.
+It is time for a **certificate authority (CA)**.
 The CA signs a certificate to prove the identity of the owner of a public key.
 Such certificates usually include the subject name, which must be verified by the CA. The identity is proven if you can verify the CA's signature and trust the CA.

 **Digital certificates** are used among other things to prove identity.
 They are given by a recognized Certification Authority.
 A widespread procedure is a public-key certificate proving ownership of a public key.